shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 The guards escorted Larkwren, despite his unwillingness, and his two friends.
 They got to the castle and went inside.

-There, they waited in the lobby for a meeting with the emporer.
+There, they waited in the lobby for a meeting with the emperor.
 After a while, several more adventurers arrived.
 Two short humans with cat ears and a tail walked in with a giant armored soldier.

 “Hello!”
 Larkwren greeted them.
 “I’m Larkwren Olivento Lightbrew.
 I’m here to bring life and kill death!”
 He held out his hand to the armored soldier.